Omicron: History

 In the earliest Greek inscriptions, only five vowel letters A E I O Y were used.
 Vowel length was undifferentiated, with O representing both the short vowel /o/ and the long vowels /o:/ and /ɔː/.
 Later, in classical Attic Greek orthography, the three vowels were represented differently, with O representing short /o/, the new letter Ω representing long /ɔː/, and the so-called "spurious diphthong" OY representing long /o:/.

 Although the Greeks took the character O from the Phoenician letter `ayin, they did not borrow its Phoenician name.
 Instead, the name of the letter O in classical Attic times was simply the long version of its characteric sound: οὖ (pronounced /o:/) (that of Ω was likewise ὦ).
 (Note: This is confirmed by the text of the so-called Letter Tragedy of the fifth-century BCE comic poet Callias, and also by a passage in Plato's Cratylus, where Socrates states:

 [W]hen we speak of the letters of the alphabet, you know, we speak their names, not merely the letters themselves, except in the case of four: E, Y, O, and Ω.) By the second and third centuries AD, distinctions between long and short vowels began to disappear in pronunciation, leading to confusion between O and Ω in spelling.
 It was at this time that the new names of ὂ μικρόν ("small O") for O ὦ μέγα ("great O") for Ω were introduced.

 Mispronunciation

-During the early outbreak of the Omicron variant of COVID-19, many people unfamiliar with the entire Greek alphabet (or simply lacking the ability to pronounce or sound out words using phonetics) mispronounced Omicron as "Omnicron" due to the unfamiliarity of the letter, and the use of the prefix "Omni-" in many words.
+During the early outbreak of the Omicron variant of COVID-19, many people unfamiliar with the Greek alphabet mispronounced Omicron as "Omnicron" due to the prevalence of the prefix "Omni-" in many English words.